btholmes/Notes/UsefulShell.md

  * git push origin master
  * git stash
  * git stash pop

+ * git config --get remote.origin.url
+ * git config --global user.email

+# Delete everything from remote repo and replace with local directory
+ * git push origin --delete master
+  	Or you could also do
+  	* git push -f

+Then create a master branch and push your new code .

 ## (FIND CMD) Exececute a command in all subdirectories of current directory